-- · Read the attached information and review. - Review the causes and consequences of the Cold War. - Make copies of Billy Graham's message "The Cross" and Cliff Barrows' 1989 interview excerpts (both enclosed) for students. - Choose one of the following: - Watch the 1985 program Billy Graham's Romanian Journal to get a closer look at his time in Romania during the last years of the Cold War: youtube.com/watch?v=mRm9bi2UKzc - Read further in Just As I Am, especially chapters 20, 26, and 30. - ° Read God's Ambassador, pages 138-149.
+- Read the attached information and review. - Review the causes and consequences of the Cold War. - Review vocabulary, themes, and major figures associated with the Cold War. - Make copies of Billy Graham's message "The Cross" and Cliff Barrows' 1989 interview excerpts (both included) for students. - Choose one of the following: - Watch the 1985 program Billy Graham's Romanian Journal to get a closer look at his time in Romania during the last years of the Cold War: youtube.com/watch?y=mRm9bi2UKzc - Read further in Just As I Am, especially chapters 20, 26, and 30. - Read God's Ambassador, pages 138-149.